 That’s the takeaway from the company’s earnings call on Thursday, where Chief Executive Officer Richard Schwartz laid out the company’s bullish view on the company’s rollout in states like Arizona and New York.
-RSI has submitted AZ sportsbooks applications in those states.
+RSI has submitted an Arizona betting apps application.

 The company would be the 14th operator to apply for an Arizona sports betting license.

 “In addition to successfully growing revenues in existing markets, we have made significant progress in securing access opportunities to new markets,” Schwartz said.
 "While new market access is a key pillar to our growth story, we also continue to work diligently to expand our exclusive content offering for both sports betting and casino games as exemplified by new partnerships with GTG Network for co-exclusive sports betting information and Boom Entertainment for exclusive casino content.”